merb92/Tanzanian-Waterpoint-Analysis-and-Classifictation/README.md

 The Tanzanian Ministry of Water needs to ensure that clean, potable water is available to communities across Tanzania using limited resources.

-That water can be provided by improving the maintenance of existing waterpoints and by expanding the number of waterpoints
+That water can be provided by improving the maintenance of existing waterpoints and by expanding the number of waterpoints.

 If we can accurately classify a waterpoint, the Ministry will have a better understanding of their existing infrastructure, and because of cost savings, will be able to reallocate existing resources to expand the water infrastructure.